microsoft/satcheljs/README.md

 `npm install satcheljs --save`

-In order to use Satchel with React, you'll also need MobX and the MobX React bindings:
+In order to use Satchel with React, you'll also need the React bindings:

-`npm install mobx --save`

-`npm install mobx-react --save`
+`npm install satcheljs-react --save`

 ## Usage